briandfoy/briandfoy.github.io/_posts/2024-09-20-fixing-a-perl-module-in-the-middle-of-a-github-workflow.md

 I have a set of standard GitHub workflows ([briandfoy/github_workflows](https://github.com/briandfoy/github_workflows)) that work all the way back to Perl v5.8.
 These change frequently to respond to GitHub changes and are updated in each of my repos as I work on them.
 As such, I won't see some breaks until I work in a repo again.

-I have thought about weekly builds to merely test against current CPAN, but so far I haven't set that up; GitHub Actions won't run [a scheduled action after 60 days of no action](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule) on a repo.
+I have thought about weekly builds to merely test against the current CPAN, but so far, I haven't set that up; GitHub Actions won't run [a scheduled action after 60 days of no action](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule) on a repo.
 I haven't wanted to administer that yet, but that would probably use the REST API to [enable the workflow](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows#schedule) when it's disabled.
 That's a whole other thing.

 Installing LWP is going to install its dependencies too.
 That means that anything that LWP depends on needs to support the same minimum perl version, or, LWP needs to take on the minimum perl version of its dependencies.
 When there's a mismatch, such as a using v5.8 to install LWP, but then getting to HTML::Tagset, which declares it needs v5.10, the HTML::Tagset installation fails.
 When that fails, the LWP installation fails too.
 This breaks the workflow even though it doesn't break my code.